-

 I have musical experience, do I still have to start at the beginning?

-I’m a teacher who finds traditional aural and practical musicianship training does not work well for most students.
-Could I read your materials to learn how to teach it in your way?
+I’m a teacher and find traditional aural and practical training doesn’t work well.
+Can I use your materials to learn how to teach this way?

 Will I learn music theory on this course?